The Anxiety Series: What Is Anxiety and Do I Have It?

 - Why can’t I fall asleep

 Well, I’m here to tell you that you are not alone.
 According to ADAA, anxiety disorders are very common and affect 18.1% of adults in the United States.
-Anxiety presents differently for everyone.
-Some people feel nervous about the future while others feel worried of what others may think of them.
-Anxiety shows up as both physical and mental symptoms.
+Moreover, It affects everyone differently.
+As a result, some may feel nervous about the future while others feel worried of what others may think of them.
+Additionally, the disorder shows up as both physical and mental symptoms.

 - Increased heart rate

 - Muscle tension

 This list is not exhaustive, and there are many other symptoms that you may experience.
 These symptoms may sound familiar to many of you, and that may cause worrisome thoughts.

 First, I want you to know that everyone feels anxious at many points in their daily lives.
 Secondly, anxiety is not the enemy.
 It is a human emotion that allows us to function and survive.
 Lastly, a little bit of anxiety helps us perform when we’re taking an exam or giving a presentation.

 It is certainly helping me write this blog!
 It is the reason human beings have survived for so many centuries!

 Some of you may already have ways to coping Others may be worried about what to do about it.
 I want you to give yourself a minute to think about how you react in anxiety provoking situations.

 - What is most likely your current coping mechanism?